agate/techknowledge/README.md

 > Talk is cheap, Show me the code :D

-In this repo, I try to describe the knowledge that I learned by a demo script.
+In this repo, I try to describe each knowledge that I learned by a demo script.